Cross Country Team

 - Be a part of the best cross country team in the Pacific Northwest!

-- Have a CNW membership valid through December 2017.
+- If you are already a member, make sure your CNW membership is valid through December 2017.

 - If you are interested in competing at the PNTF Championships, USATF NW Regional Championships, or USATF Club Nationals you need to have a 2017 USATF membership affiliated with Club Northwest (#116).
 Masters athletes will need to have their age verified so please make sure to have your birthdate updated at the CNW membership site.